Punctoplasty in Huddersfield

 Catherine AstlesI would like to extend my heartfelt thanks to Mr Jeeva, my surgeon and all the doctors and staff at the centre.
 The care I received from start to finish was exceptional.
 I felt at ease and was reassured throughout the procedure, feeling safe the entire time.
 I cannot thank you enough and will definitely be recommending your services to family and friends.

-Denise DouthwaiteWhat Is Punctoplasty?
-(Punctal Stenosis Surgery)
+Denise DouthwaiteWhat is Punctoplasty?

 Punctoplasty at a Glance